 In this program, students develop conceptual and practical skills that enable them to think critically and functionally about creative and commercial media — their evolution, their distribution and reception, and their social uses and usefulness.
 Students work with their advisors to create their own courses of study on the basis of their specific interests.
 Film studies courses cover the history, art, sociocultural context, and genres of cinema.
 Media studies courses cover the forms, social influence, distribution, and criticism of mediated communication in general.

-Gender and sexuality are critical lenses for the study of the way characteristics of the human body and its desires are reflected in every field of endeavor, from private feelings about the self to the most public activities.
+Gender and sexuality are critical lenses for the study of the way characteristics of the human body and its desires are reflected in every aspect of life, from private feelings about the self to the most public activities.
 How do bodies come to take a position along the spectrum of male to female, sometimes demanding new terminology altogether?
 How do feminist, queer, and other forms of critical theory help us understand the material, cultural, and legal consequences of naming bodies, political entities, and even plants, through gendered terminology?
 Our courses in gender and sexuality studies are designed to support students in gaining an understanding of the larger histories of feminism, gay and queer political movements, postcolonial studies, and trans theory that have produced the field.
 Students who pursue this area of study will learn to demonstrate basic knowledge of debates in the field.
 They will develop the ability to think critically about the intersections of gender with race, class, and sexuality, as well as how these categories construct one another.
 They will develop an awareness and knowledge of social justice movements historically associated with critical gender and sexuality studies and the ability to write and think critically about what they have learned.
-For more information, please contact Claire Potter, chair, at